vivanks/COVID19-Tracker/README.md

 A COVID19 cases tracker of World and India.

+The COVID19 tracker is hosted on heroku and can be accessed [here](http://vivanks-covid19.herokuapp.com/)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.